Controlled Substances

 (B) Grinding, soaking or otherwise breaking down a precursor substance for the purpose of manufacturing methamphetamine

-(2) A violation of ORS 475.752 or 475.806 to 475.894 shall be classified as crime category 6 of the sentencing guidelines grid of the Oregon Criminal Justice Commission if
+(3) A violation of 475.752 (prohibited controlled substance acts generally) or 475.806 (unlawful manufacturing of hydrocodone) to 475.894 (unlawful possession of methamphetamine) shall be classified as crime category 6 of the sentencing guidelines grid of the Oregon Criminal Justice Commission if

 (b) The violation constitutes possession of substantial quantities of a controlled substance.
 For purposes of this paragraph, the following amounts constitute substantial quantities of the following controlled substances:

-(B) Five (5) grams or more of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the Oregon Board of Pharmacy
+(B) Five (5) grams or more or 25 or more user units of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the State Board of Pharmacy;

 (C) Ten (10) grams or more of a mixture or substance containing a detectable amount of cocaine